Robust deep learning-based semantic organ segmentation in hyperspectral images: Materials and methods

 \subsubsection{\ac{hsi} data pre-processing}

-In order to remove the influence of sensor noise and convert the acquired \ac{hsi} data from radiance to reflectance, the raw \ac{hsi} datacubes were automatically corrected with a pre-recorded white and dark reference cube by the camera system as described in \cite{holmer_hyperspectral_2018}.
+In order to remove the influence of sensor noise and convert the acquired \ac{hsi} data from radiance to reflectance, the raw \ac{hsi} datacubes were automatically corrected with a pre-recorded white and dark reference cube by the camera system as described in \autocite{holmer_hyperspectral_2018}.
 After exporting the \ac{hsi} cubes from the camera system, the $\ell^1$-norm was applied to each pixel spectrum in order to account for multiplicative illumination changes that arise, for example, from fluctuations in the measurement distance.
-The \ac{hsi} cube was further pre-processed with a median filter of the size $5\times5\times3$ ($w \times h \times c$).
-Border values were reflected in order to maintain the original image size.
-This pre-processing step smoothed the \ac{hsi} images both spatially and spectrally.